 The grill pan and trivet should be washed in hot soapy water.
 Alternatively, the grill pan can be washed in a dishwasher.

-After grilling meats or any foods that soil, leave to soak for a few minutes immediately after use.
+After grilling meats or any foods that soil, leave to soak for a few minutes in the sink immediately after use.
 Stubborn particles may be removed from the trivet using a nylon brush.